Chicago police probing claims cops failed to intervene in viral weekend attack downtown

 A couple who was attacked, and a Good Samaritan who came to their aid, have said officers drove past the melee Saturday night in the 100 Block of North Wabash Avenue.

-Chicago police are investigating allegations that officers drove past a couple as they were being attacked by a large group of people during chaotic downtown gatherings over the weekend that left two teenagers shot and drew national media attention.
+The Chicago Police Department is investigating accusations that officers drove past a couple being attacked by a large group of people during chaotic downtown gatherings over the weekend that left two teenagers with gunshot wounds and drew national attention.

-“It kind of made me feel like the keys to the city were being handed over to this mob,” Lenora Dennis told the Sun-Times days after helping the couple to safety.
-“I don’t want to demonize the kids, but at the same time there has to be a level of accountability for the things that they were doing.”
+“It kind of made me feel like the keys to the city were being handed over to this mob,” Lenora Dennis told the Chicago Sun-Times days after helping the couple to safety.
+“I don’t want to demonize the kids, but, at the same time, there has to be a level of accountability for the things that they were doing.”

+“They looked at me, looked at the situation and then angled the car around me and drove off,” she said.

-A police spokesperson said the department opened an internal investigation Tuesday into the claims that officers hadn’t stopped to help.
-The probe was first reported by CWB Chicago, a local crime blog that published the video of the attack.
+A police spokesperson said the department opened an internal investigation Tuesday into the accusations that officers didn’t stop to help.
+The probe was first reported by CWB Chicago, a crime blog that published the video of the attack.

 “He turned around and said, ‘Don’t put your hands on her.
-Don’t push her,’” she told the WMAQ-Channel 5.
+Don’t push her,’ ” she told WMAQ-Channel 5.
 “And as soon as he said that, everything went crazy.”

 The now-viral video shows Knutson screaming as people in the group punch and kick Garrison-Johnson, who was left bloodied and bruised.

-That’s when she pushed the couple into the department store and had her husband pick them up in a rideshare vehicle, which took them all to the Central District, 1718 S. State St. After the couple filed a police report, they were taken to the University of Illinois Hospital for treatment.
+That’s when she pushed the couple into the department store and had her husband pick them up in a ride-share vehicle, which took them to the police department’s Central District station, 1718 S. State St. The couple filed a police report, then were taken to the University of Illinois Hospital for treatment.

-Dennis, an Englewood resident who works in the real estate industry, likened her experience that night to “watching a train wreck.”
+Dennis, an Englewood resident who works in real estate, likened her experience to “watching a train wreck.”

 “It felt like they felt invincible, like we can do this unchecked,” she said of the group that attacked the couple.
 “And that can’t be the thing that happens in Chicago.
 That can’t happen anywhere.
 That’s anarchy.”